alperenbutun/deterministic-pushdown-automata-dpda-accepting-binary-strings-with-number-of-1-is-as-twice-as-0/README.md

 This solution is deterministic so it can be applied to real world.
 It's 2-step solution.
 There is a dilemma so it can be thought "impossible to solve".
 In addition, when I look from above, there is "removing corresponding zeros" not "ones" so it can be seen like "number zipping", transforming numbers while solving.

 I think Math was thinking that this problem is NP-Complete but I shared a solution for it.

-Test:
+Therefore, I think it's valuable and a contribution to the computer science.

+Test File:
 [Please Click here to Run the Test File](https://rawcdn.githack.com/alperenbutun/Deterministic-PushDown-Automata-DPDA-Accepting-Binary-Strings-with-Number-of-1-is-as-Twice-as-0/0adb4c3/Auto%20Testing.html)

-After searching on the Web, I couldn't find the correct and deterministic solution to this problem.

-This dpda problem is very fundamental in theoretical computer science.

-I'm sending the deterministic solution to Github along with "Visual DPDA Machine Design" and "Simulation of the Design"

-* DPDA Machine Design is the visual representation of the dpda design
-* AutoTesting.html is the simulation of the machine which the dpda design is implemented.
-  This file is also the testing file.
-Any string or all combination of strings can be tested.
-  To run this file, please click the link above.